Robinzor/log4j/readme.md

 python3 scan.py

-view the Huntress Log4Shell Vulnerability Results and look if you got a hit on a IP-adress.
+view the Huntress Log4Shell Vulnerability Results and look if you got a hit on a IP-address.